Machinist Resume Examples

 - Inclusion of critical soft skills like attention to detail and problem-solving.

-- Highlight any relevant certifications like CNC Machining Certification.
+- Highlight any relevant certifications like NIMS Machining Level I or Journeyman Certificate.

 - Address specific industry sectors if applicable, such as aerospace or automotive.